Table of Contents

 Leopard Gecko Diet & Feeding Schedule

-The leopard gecko diet isn't complex.
+"What do leopard geckos eat" is a common questions for owners and non-owners.
+But the truth is that a leopard gecko's diet isn't very complex.
 They are insectivores, and will need to be offered a steady diet of living insects.
 Just like bearded dragons, they will not eat dead insects, and should not be offered dead insects.
 Dead insects can promote bacteria growth within their environment.
 But they will eat crickets, mealworms, superworms, dubia roaches, and a variety of other insects.

 Leopard gecko diets can vary depending on their age and health.
 A young and growing gecko should be fed with 4 to 8 insects every day.
 While adult geckos can be fed on alternate days with a range of 5 – 10 insects.

 It’s also important that you don’t overfeed your gecko.
 Some can regulate their own diets, and stop eating food when they’re full.
-However, some are gluttons, and can’t stop eating when there’s more food in front of them.
+However, others are gluttons, and can’t stop eating when there’s more food in front of them.
 So depending on their personality, it’s important to keep an eye on how much you living food you put into your leopard gecko terrarium.

 Since leopard geckos can be lazy during the day, it’s best to feed them late in the evening, or before bed time.
-They are nocturnal, and will more active to eat them closer to night time.
+They are nocturnal, and will be more active to eat the leopard gecko food closer to night time.

 Crickets are a good source of food.
 Crickets are a nice, lean source of protein, and can stimulate your leopard gecko with an exciting hunt.
 However they do have some drawbacks.
 Firstly, don’t offer your pet more crickets than they can eat.
 The problem with crickets is that they will eat anything, and can bite your pet.
 So make sure you’re only offering them enough crickets that they can eat in a day.